dhansmair/flamingo-mini/README.md

 # Flamingo mini
-Implementation of the <a href="https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model" target="blank">Flamingo</a> vision-language model by deepmind, based on <a href="https://github.com/lucidrains/flamingo-pytorch" targe="blank">Lucidrains implementation</a> of the perceiver resampler and the gated cross-attention layers, and utilizing pretrained vision and language models from <a href="https://huggingface.co/" target="blank"> 🤗 Hugging Face</a>.
+Implementation of the <a href="https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model" target="blank">Flamingo</a> vision-language model by deepmind, based on <a href="https://github.com/lucidrains/flamingo-pytorch" targe="blank">Lucidrains implementation</a> of the perceiver resampler and the gated cross-attention layers.
+It utilizes pretrained vision and language models from <a href="https://huggingface.co/" target="blank"> 🤗 Hugging Face</a>.

 At the moment there are two versions available, based on GPT-2 and OPT.
 They have been tested with openai CLIP vision encoders `openai/clip-vit-base-patch32` and `openai/clip-vit-large-patch14`.